gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 NPC combatants have the same statistics as enemies.
 When attacking each other, the GM selects a tag for each, and whoever has the highest difficulty inflicts one damage on the other.
 Upon reaching zero health, the GM can decide whether that NPC becomes OUT or dies.

-If a side sheet uses the standard stat system, the GM can choose to fill a combat sheet for them.
+If a side sheet uses the standard stat system, the GM can choose to fill a combat sheet for it.

 ## Maps and Special Rules